 - Evaluate traffic congestion on Straits Turnpike (Route 63) in the vicinity of the Stop and Shop plaza for traffic operation improvements. - 2.
 Alleviate congestion along Main Street (Route 63) with a bypass along the former railroad track, or by creating a new road adjacent to Steele Brook. - 3.
 Construct sidewalks along Main Street connecting the public library and town hall; connecting elderly housing and a school on Buckingham Street with downtown Watertown and Main Street (Route 63); connecting residential housing on Davis Street with Straits Turnpike (Route 63).
 Link sidewalk projects with the regional Naugatuck River greenway (proposed). - 4.
-Improve existing bus shelters, and install new shelters (without advertising). - Add access management techniques to zoning regulations, such as a provision for sharing driveways along primary arterials. - Request an easement for the Naugatuck River greenway at the site of the new North East Transportation bus garage. - 7.
-Continue efforts to make town sidewalks wheelchair accessible. - 8.
-Develop Steele Brook Greenway. - 9.
-Improve Bunker Hill Road between Straits Turnpike and Quassapaug Road to address safety concerns. - 10.
-Alleviate congestion on Main Street in Oakville (Rte 73) between Pin Shop Road and Route 73. - 11.
-Construct improvements to Sunnyside Avenue and Sylvan Lake Road projects.
+Improve existing bus shelters, and install new shelters (without advertising). - 5.
+Add access management techniques to zoning regulations, such as a provision for sharing driveways along primary arterials. - 6.
+Request an easement for the Naugatuck River greenway at the site of the new North East Transportation bus garage.